ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

-In order to generate a new symmetric key to be used by client and resource server, the authorization server generates a new key identifier which MUST be unique among all key identifiers used by the authorization server.
+In order to generate a new symmetric key to be used by client and resource server, the authorization server generates a new key identifier which MUST be unique among all key identifiers used by the authorization server for this resource server.
 The authorization server then uses the key derivation key shared with the resource server to derive the symmetric key as specified below.
 Instead of providing the keying material in the access token, the authorization server includes the key identifier